 Undamped ringing in switching converters can create excessive EMI and overstress components.
 An R-C snubber that is properly calculated can be instrumental in taming these issues.
 The seven-step procedure detailed above is simple to follow and provides a good starting point to help the designer "damp the ringing."

-About the author John Betten is an Applications Engineer at Texas Instruments.
+John Betten is an Applications Engineer at Texas Instruments.